StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 ### Instructions:

 **Create the page Component:**
-1. Create or update the `page.tsx` file.
+1. Create or update the `page.tsx` file (in `src/app`).
 2. Use the `useState` hook to manage the list of tasks.
+   a.
+Import the `useState` hook from React at the top of your file.
-(Initialize the tasks state with an array of three dummy tasks)
+   b.
+Inside your component, initialize the tasks state with an array of three dummy tasks using `useState`.
+   This will allow you to manage and update the list of tasks within your component.

 **Dummy Data example that TaskList should show:**
 - Task 1: Title: "Learn React", Completed: false